 How did I get a bad credit score?

 A bad credit score results from a bad credit history.
 This could include any of the following:

-- County Court Judgements.
+- County Court Judgments.

 - Missed payments on borrowings.